simplesummit/fractalexplorer/README.md

-# small summit demo
+# fractalexplorer

-This is a repository for simulation and interactive program to be ran on small summit
+This is a repository for simulation and interactive program to be ran on leconte

 ## Requirements

-Currently, this is only known to work on Linux, either my personal desktop, or a Jetson TX2 (which small summit will use).
+Currently, this is only known to work on MacOS, Linux, either my personal desktop, or a Jetson TX2 (which is what leconte uses).

 You need:

   * C compiler for MPI (`mpicc`)
   * MPI libraries
-  * SDL2
+  * SDL2 and SDL2_ttf
-  * LZ4 (a specific version is required, >= 1.7.0, see `install_jetsonTX2.sh` for a URL)
+  * LZ4 (a specific version is required, >= 1.7.0, see `install_ubuntu.sh` for a URL)

 Optionally, the following are supported: